London theatre closure 1642

-On September 2, 1642, just after the First English Civil War had begun, the Long Parliament ordered the closure of all London theatres.
-The order cited the current "times of humiliation" and their incompatibility with "public stage-plays", representative of "lascivious Mirth and Levity".
+On 2 September 1642, just after the First English Civil War had begun, the Long Parliament ordered the closure of all London theatres.
+The order cited the current "times of humiliation" and "sad and pious solemnity", a zeitgeist incompatible with "public stage-plays", which were representative of "lascivious Mirth and Levity".
 The closure was the culmination of the rising anti-theatrical sentiment among Puritans, and along with William Prynne's Histriomastix (1633), its text was the most notorious attack on theatre in English history.

-The ban, which was not completely effective, was reinforced by an Act of 11 February 1648, at the beginning of the Second Civil War.
-It provided for the treatment of actors as rogues, the demolition of theatre seating, and fines for spectators.